userexec/Sendy-Invoicing/README.md

 This add-on is tested with Sendy version 2.0.2.
 If you are running an older or newer version of Sendy, please test first on a non-production server.
 The install script attempts to insert two blocks of code within Sendy's files, and there is no guarantee that the target locations will remain the same across versions.
 Some correction is done automatically with broad regular expressions, but any substantial change to the insertion points will cause the add-on to fail to install.

 Unfortunately, updating your Sendy server may also break this add-on.
-If Sendy's send-to.php or edit-brand.php are overwritten in the update, the Sending Invoicing add-on will no longer function.
-You can try running install_invoicing.sh again to attempt reinsertion of the required code, but again, there is no guarantee the target locations have stayed the same.
+If Sendy's send-to.php or edit-brand.php are overwritten in the update, the Sendy Invoicing add-on will no longer function.
+You can try re-running install_invoicing.sh to attempt reinsertion of the required code, but again, there is no guarantee the target locations have stayed the same.
 If you rely on the Sendy Invoicing add-on and need to update Sendy, please check this repository again to see if an update has been issued, or be familiar enough with Sendy and the Sendy Invoicing add-on to make (and if you're feeling nice, merge!) the necessary modifications.

 ## Installation